 An appointment must be made with the Airport Information Office to go through computer-based training.
 Depending on the training and tests that are required for the badge, training could last over 60 minutes.
 Please call to make appointments at least 24 hours in advance.

-Badge training is conducted in the Airport Information Office Monday – Friday, 10am -5pm.
+Badge training is conducted in the Airport Information Office Monday – Friday, 6am -8pm.
 Make an appointment by calling the Information Office at 574-282-4590 ext.
-0. Appointments are crucial now that all training is computer-based and space is limited.
-Making an appointment allows our staff to accommodate appropriately.
+0. Making an appointment allows our staff to accommodate appropriately.

 Atlantic Aviation is the Authorized Signatory for all T-Hangar badges.
 Consult with them to apply for a T-Hangar badge.